-Finally, the only reason you get a margin call is because you didn’t cut your losses early.
+Finally, the only reason you get a margin call is that you didn’t cut your losses early.
 Always remember to cut your losses early using a stop loss so that you never get a margin call.
 The rule is to cut your losses early and let the winning trades run as much as possible.

 Most traders, maybe even all traders including myself, have received a margin call during their career.
-I prefer to look at it as a step of initiation, because it is out of these moments that you learn what not to do and become a better trader. ( The 10 steps of successful traders)
+I prefer to look at it as a step of initiation because it is out of these moments that you learn what not to do and become a better trader. ( The 10 steps of successful traders)

 What do you do when you receive a margin call?

-Although it is done to request you to deposit more money, you should either allow yourself to be stopped out or close the trades yourself immediately.
+Although it is done to request you to deposit more money, you should either allow yourself to be stopped or close the trades yourself immediately.